Grain boundary: High and low angle boundaries

 It is convenient to categorize grain boundaries according to the extent of misorientation between the two grains.
 Low-angle grain boundaries (LAGB) or subgrain boundaries are those with a misorientation less than about 15 degrees.
 Generally speaking they are composed of an array of dislocations and their properties and structure are a function of the misorientation.
-In contrast the properties of high-angle grain boundaries, whose misorientation is greater than about 15 degrees (the transition angle varies from 10–15 degrees depending on the material), are normally found to be independent of the misorientation.
+In contrast the properties of high-angle grain boundaries, whose misorientation is greater than about 15 degrees (the transition angle varies from 10 to 15 degrees depending on the material), are normally found to be independent of the misorientation.
 However, there are 'special boundaries' at particular orientations whose interfacial energies are markedly lower than those of general high-angle grain boundaries.

 The simplest boundary is that of a tilt boundary where the rotation axis is parallel to the boundary plane.
 This boundary can be conceived as forming from a single, contiguous crystallite or grain which is gradually bent by some external force.
 The energy associated with the elastic bending of the lattice can be reduced by inserting a dislocation, which is essentially a half-plane of atoms that act like a wedge, that creates a permanent misorientation between the two sides.
 As the grain is bent further, more and more dislocations must be introduced to accommodate the deformation resulting in a growing wall of dislocations – a low-angle boundary.
 The grain can now be considered to have split into two sub-grains of related crystallography but notably different orientations.

 An alternative is a twist boundary where the misorientation occurs around an axis that is perpendicular to the boundary plane.
 This type of boundary incorporates two sets of screw dislocations.
 If the Burgers vectors of the dislocations are orthogonal, then the dislocations do not strongly interact and form a square network.
 In other cases, the dislocations may interact to form a more complex hexagonal structure.

 These concepts of tilt and twist boundaries represent somewhat idealized cases.
 The majority of boundaries are of a mixed type, containing dislocations of different types and Burgers vectors, in order to create the best fit between the neighboring grains.

 If the dislocations in the boundary remain isolated and distinct, the boundary can be considered to be low-angle.
 If deformation continues, the density of dislocations will increase and so reduce the spacing between neighboring dislocations.
 Eventually, the cores of the dislocations will begin to overlap and the ordered nature of the boundary will begin to break down.
 At this point the boundary can be considered to be high-angle and the original grain to have separated into two entirely separate grains.